Ada Lovelace

-Ada Byron was the only legitimate child of poet Lord Byron and Lady Byron.
-All of Byron's other children were born out of wedlock to other women.
-Byron separated from his wife a month after Ada was born and left England forever.
-Four months later, he commemorated the parting in a poem that begins, "Is thy face like thy mother's my fair child!
-ADA! sole daughter of my house and heart?"
-He died in Greece when Ada was eight.
-Her mother remained bitter and promoted Ada's interest in mathematics and logic in an effort to prevent her from developing her father's perceived insanity.
-Despite this, Ada remained interested in him, naming her two sons Byron and Gordon.
-Upon her death, she was buried next to him at her request.
-Although often ill in her childhood, Ada pursued her studies assiduously.
+Ada Lovelace was the only legitimate child of poet Lord Byron and reformer Anne Isabella Milbanke.
+All her half-siblings, Lord Byron's other children, were born out of wedlock to other women.
+Lord Byron separated from his wife a month after Ada was born and left England forever.
+He died in Greece whilst fighting in the Greek War of Independence, when she was eight.
+Lady Byron was anxious about her daughter's upbringing and promoted Lovelace's interest in mathematics and logic in an effort to prevent her from developing her father's perceived insanity.
+Despite this, Lovelace remained interested in her father, naming one son Byron and the other, for her father's middle name, Gordon.
+Upon her death, she was buried next to her father at her request.
+Although often ill in her childhood, Lovelace pursued her studies assiduously.

 She married William King in 1835.
-King was made Earl of Lovelace in 1838, Ada thereby becoming Countess of Lovelace.
+King was already a Baron, and was created Viscount Ockham and 1st Earl of Lovelace in 1838.
+The name Lovelace was chosen because Ada was descended from the extinct Baron Lovelaces.
+The title given to her husband thus made Ada the Countess of Lovelace.

-Her educational and social exploits brought her into contact with scientists such as Andrew Crosse, Charles Babbage, Sir David Brewster, Charles Wheatstone, Michael Faraday, and the author Charles Dickens, contacts which she used to further her education.
-Ada described her approach as "poetical science" and herself as an "Analyst (& Metaphysician)".
+Lovelace's educational and social exploits brought her into contact with scientists such as Andrew Crosse, Charles Babbage, Sir David Brewster, Charles Wheatstone and Michael Faraday, and the author Charles Dickens, contacts which she used to further her education.
+Lovelace described her approach as "poetical science" and herself as an "Analyst (& Metaphysician)".